-The Master of Science in Health Management and Policy (HMP) is a 36 credit interdisciplinary program of study that provides an alternative to Valpo's Master of Health Administration.
+The Master of Science in Healthcare Administration is a 36 credit interdisciplinary program of study that provides an alternative to Valpo's Master of Health Administration.
 The program offers the convenience of online accessibility with 6 start terms each year, but because it is designed primarily for those already serving in health professional organizations, it does not include an experiential component.
 Twenty-seven credits of the program cover basic management and policy; the final 9 credits represent specialized tracks, with the choices of Strategic Decision Making; Health Informatics; Forensic Health, and Gerontology.

 In this program, students will:

 a.
 Understand the breadth of issues related to health care management and policy.

 b.
 Understand legal and ethical issues in the delivery of health care services.

 c.
 Understand how to collect, manage, and interpret data/information relevant to the delivery of efficient and effective health care services.